SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

 # Project Plan

-- Pre community bonding Period ( - April 23)
+- **Pre community bonding Period ( - April 23)**

   I would familiarize myself with the code base.
 I would use this time to the fullest so that I can make up for the lost week during community bonding period and I can concentrate on `time` related stuff during community bonding period.

+  I will research on the implementation on AstroPy tasks during this period too.

-- Community Bonding Period (April 23 - May 14)
+- **Community Bonding Period (April 23 - May 14)**

   I have exams from april 20th to 28th.
 I will be inactive during that week.
-Excluding that week most of my time will go into learning more about `parse_time` and usage of `datetime` in sunpy.
+Excluding that week most of my time will go into learning more about `parse_time` and usage of `datetime` in SunPy.

   I would also try to port some parts (maybe `time.timerange`) of the code to use `astropy.Time` using `sunpy.time._astropy_time` so as to get an idea of what are the consequences of changing to `astropy.Time`.
 This function will be removed once the project is complete.